Skip to main content

 .decl Flag(id: int32, active: bool)

-// Flag(1, True).
+Flag(1, True).

-Declaring types in relations
+Using types in declarations

 .decl Edge(src: int32, dst: int32)